 Jeremiah 51:39 “and sleep a perpetual sleep”

-And if a loved one has not accepted salvation, you know that person is asleep, not in a place of torment.
-If I could choose, I would want death to be an unconscious sleep.
-In fact, I believe this is what the Bible teaches.
+If I could choose, I would want death to be like that - a special sleep.
+I believe this is what the Bible teaches.

 NO SUCH PHRASE